-8.1.1 Test your firewall to ensure that it meets all stated requirements.
+- 8.1.1 Test your firewall to ensure that it meets all stated requirements.
 Your test must include a scan of which hosts and ports are reachable on the DMZ and LAN from the Internet, on the LAN from the DMZ, and on the DMZ from the LAN.
-Additional tests are also needed.

-Report: The exact commands used to test the firewall, your interpretation of the results of those commands, and a protocol showing how the tests demonstrate that the requirements have been met.
+Additional tests can be also included. - Report: The exact commands (nc, dig, ping, ssh, curl, hping3, ...) used to test the firewall, your interpretation of the results of those commands, and a protocol showing how the tests demonstrate that the requirements have been met.